Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 Importantly, the integrated GPS also makes it possible to save up to 100 waypoints.
 This not only makes navigation easier and quicker, but it also eliminates doubts thereby boosting your confidence.

 Another important feature of the Standard Horizon GX2200B is its 30W PA/Hailer.
 As I have explained in the buying guide, a hailer is a fog signal generator that allows you to communicate to other boaters in a fog to avoid a collision.

 The hailer also has a ‘listen’ feature that picks up sounds from other vessels and amplifies them through your radio’s front panel speaker.

 Other great features include the ability to get NOAA weather alerts and dual channel (16 and 9) monitoring function.
-These 2 features keep you posted about any adverse weather changes or eventualities so you can prepare in advance.
+These two features keep you posted about any adverse weather changes or eventualities so you can prepare in advance.

-One thing that clearly stands out from past users’ feedback is how easy it is to set up and use this radio.
+One thing that stands out from past users’ feedback is how easy it is to set up and use this radio.
 Others also appreciate its detailed and understandable English manual.

 The only major complaint that we came across at the time of writing these reviews was from a boater who reported that its 3-inch display was a tad hard to see.

 Cobra Electronics MR F45 – Best For Budget

 The Cobra Electronics MR F45 targets sailors who want a no-frills yet reliable radio that can handle all their communication needs without breaking the bank.

 The package ships with the radio, GPS cable, a detachable microphone, and an owner’s manual.
 It also comes with a plastic mounting bracket that allows you to install it either on the dashboard or overhead.